JuanPabloDiaz/simonGame/README.md

 ## Description 💡

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Simon Game with React.
+[Learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/build-a-simon-game)

 <div align="center">